uvaai/ml1/10 week1/60 ELIZA/elective/submit.md

 # ELIZA

 For this first programming assignment you'll get to know ELIZA, a famous computer psychotherapist, and write a simple chatbot of your own.
+This assignment will only be graded pass/fail, and is mainly intended to get you acquainted with Jupyter notebooks.

 ## Starting the assignment

-The programming notebook for this week can be downloaded [here](data/Eliza.ipynb).
+The programming notebook can be downloaded [here](data/Eliza.ipynb).
 (Right-click >> Save Link As >> Type of file: All Files)

 Navigate the terminal to the folder where you downloaded the assignment file.